-Pharmaceuticals, Inc., Janssen Pharmaceutica, Inc., and J&J are referred to collectively as "Janssen").
-Upon information and belief, J&J controls the sale and development of Janssen Pharmaceutical's products and corresponds with the FDA regarding Janssen's products. - 23.
-Janssen manufactures, promotes, sells, and distributes drugs in the U.S., including in South Dakota, including the opioid Duragesic (fentanyl).
+Janssen Pharmaceuticals, Inc., Janssen Pharmaceutica, Inc., and J&J are referred to as "Janssen."
+Upon information and belief, J&J controls the sale and development of Janssen Pharmaceutical's products and corresponds with the FDA regarding Janssen's products.

+- 26. Janssen manufactures, promotes, sells, and distributes drugs in the U.S., including in Washington, including the opioid Duragesic (fentanyl).
 Until January 2015, Janssen developed, marketed, and sold the opioids Nucynta and Nucynta ER.
 Together, Nucynta and Nucynta ER accounted for \$172 million in sales in 2014.
-Janssen has registered with the South Dakota Board of Pharmacy. - 24.
+Janssen has registered with the Washington State Department of Health as a Pharmacy Wholesaler. - 27.
 ENDO HEALTH SOLUTIONS INC. is a Delaware corporation with its principal place of business in Malvern, Pennsylvania.
 ENDO PHARMACEUTICALS INC. is a wholly owned subsidiary of Endo Health Solutions Inc. and is a Delaware corporation with its principal place of business in Malvern, Pennsylvania.
-(Endo Health Solutions Inc. and Endo Pharmaceuticals Inc. are referred to collectively as "Endo").

-- 25. Endo develops, markets, and sells prescription drugs, including the opioids Opana/Opana ER, Percodan, Percocet, and Zydone, in the U.S., including in South Dakota.
+Collectively, Endo Health Solutions Inc. and Endo Pharmaceuticals Inc. are referred to as "Endo." - 28.
+Endo develops, markets, and sells prescription drugs, including the opioids Opana/Opana ER, Percodan, Percocet, and Zydone, in the U.S., including in Washington.
 Opioids made up roughly \$403 million of Endo's overall revenues of \$3 billion in 2012.
 Opana ER yielded \$1.15 billion in revenue from 2010 and 2013, and it accounted for 10% of Endo's total revenue in 2012.
-Endo also manufactures and sells generic opioids such as oxycodone, oxymorphone, hydromorphone, and hydrocodone products in the U.S., including in South Dakota, by itself and through its subsidiary, Qualitest Pharmaceuticals, Inc. Endo has registered with the South Dakota Board of Pharmacy. - 26.
+Endo also manufactures and sells generic opioids such as oxycodone, oxymorphone, hydromorphone, and hydrocodone products in the U.S., including in Washington, by itself and through its subsidiary, Qualitest Pharmaceuticals, Inc. Endo and/or its subsidiaries have registered with the Washington State Department of Health as a Pharmacy Wholesaler. - 29.
 ALLERGAN PLC is a public limited company incorporated in Ireland with its principal place of business in Dublin, Ireland.
-ACTAVIS PLC acquired Allergan plc in March 2015.
+ACTAVIS PLC acquired Allergan plc in March

+2015.
 Before that, WATSON PHARMACEUTICALS, INC. acquired Actavis, Inc. in October 2012, and the combined company changed its name to Actavis, Inc. as of January 2013 and then Actavis plc in October 2013.
 WATSON LABORATORIES, INC. is a Nevada corporation with its principal place of business in Corona, California, and is a wholly owned subsidiary of Allergan plc (f/k/a Actavis, Inc., f/k/a Watson Pharmaceuticals, Inc.).
 ACTAVIS PHARMA, INC. (f/k/a Actavis, Inc.) is a Delaware corporation with its principal place of business in New Jersey, and was formerly known as WATSON PHARMA, INC. ACTAVIS LLC is a Delaware limited liability company with its principal place of business in Parsippany, New Jersey.
 Each of these defendants is owned by Allergan plc, which uses them to market and sell its drugs in the United States.
-Upon information and belief, Allergan plc exercises control over these marketing and sales efforts and profits from the sale of

-Allergan/Actavis products ultimately inure to its benefit.
-(Allergan plc, Actavis plc, Actavis, Inc., Actavis LLC, Actavis Pharma, Inc., Watson Pharmaceuticals, Inc., Watson Pharma, Inc., and Watson Laboratories, Inc. are referred to collectively as "Actavis").
+Upon information and belief, Allergan plc exercises control over these marketing and sales efforts and profits from the sale of Allergan/Actavis products ultimately inure to its benefit.
+Collectively, Allergan plc, Actavis plc, Actavis, Inc., Actavis LLC, Actavis Pharma, Inc., Watson Pharmaceuticals, Inc., Watson Pharma, Inc., and Watson Laboratories, Inc. are referred to as "Actavis."